 Humans have strongly influenced insect pest evolution, genetics, and ecology by selecting particular strains of crop plants, cultivating crops, and moving them around the world.
-Our research focuses on how these human-mediated historical ecological, evolutionary, and anthropogenic changes have facilitated insect pest outbreaks in agricultural systems.
+Our research focuses on how these human-mediated historical ecological, evolutionary, and genetic changes have facilitated insect pest outbreaks in agricultural systems.

-By contrasts insects in their native systems with our current agricultural systems, we can start to understand how changes to the landscape, agroecosystems, crop plants, and the insects themselves have led to pest outbreaks.
+By contrasting insects in their native systems with our current agricultural systems, we can start to understand how changes to the landscape, agroecosystems, crop plants, and the insects themselves have led to pest outbreaks.
 Our research studies these themes to determine how we can use ecological and evolutionary information to improve sustainable pest management.

 Dr. Yolanda Chen